awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/FAQ/_index.md

 #### Setup S3 CUR Bucket Replication

+1. Create or go to the console of your Governance account.
+This is where the Cloud Intelligence Dashboards will be deployed.
+Your payer account CURs will be replicated to this account.
+Note the region, and make sure everything you create is in the same region.
+To see available regions for QuickSight, visit [this website](https://docs.aws.amazon.com/quicksight/latest/user/regions.html).
-1. Create S3 bucket with enabled versioning in the **region where QuickSight is available.**
+2. Create an S3 bucket with enabled versioning.
-2. Open S3 bucket and apply following S3 bucket policy with replacing respective placeholders {PayerAccountA}, {PayerAccountB} and {BucketName}.
-You can add more payer accounts to the policy if needed.
+3. Open S3 bucket and apply following S3 bucket policy with replacing respective placeholders {PayerAccountA}, {PayerAccountB} (one for each payer account) and {GovernanceAccountBucketName}.
+You can add more payer accounts to the policy later if needed.

 		{
 		"Version": "2008-10-17",